MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

     <script src="converter.js"></script>
     ```

-1. Now add some CSS style to the app, to make it more visually interesting.
+1. Now add some CSS style to the app, to make it more visually appealing.
 Create a new file called `converter.css` in your project and add the following code to it:

     ```css
     html {